SethClydesdale/psobb-drop-charts/README.md

 4. Save the file and the drop chart data will be updated for that difficulty.

 Repeat the steps above to update the drop charts for all difficulties.

+### Special Thanks to...
+- [Paralax2062](https://github.com/Paralax2062) for implementing automatic Difficulty and Section ID selection, and DAR/RR calculations.